lsst-sqre/sqr-041/index.rst

 **Risk: High**

 Logs of privileged actions and unusual events are vital for security incident response, root cause analysis, recovery after an incident, and alerting for suspicious events.
-The Science Platform does have consolidated logging but does not have alerts on unexpected activity, and not all components log the necessary data to do activity analysis.
+The Science Platform does have consolidated logging at the Interim Data Facility via Google Log Explorer, but does not have alerts on unexpected activity, and not all components log the necessary data to do activity analysis.

 All application and infrastructure logs for the Science Platform should be consolidated into a single searchable log store.
 The most vital logs to centralize and make available for alerting are administrative actions, such as manual Argo CD, Helm, and Kubernetes actions by cluster administrators, and security logs from the Data Facility.